Strategic Innovation Challenge

 19 projects have been supported with funding in the first round of the RMIT Vietnam Strategic Innovation Challenge.

-The purpose of the RMIT Vietnam Asia-Pacific Smart and Sustainable Cities Research Hub (The Cities Hub) is to lead, coordinate and support RMIT capability in smart and sustainable cities in RMIT Vietnam and connect with RMIT Melbourne and RMIT Europe, with projects focusing on Vietnam and the Asia-Pacific region.
+The purpose of the RMIT Vietnam Smart and Sustainable Cities Hub (The Cities Hub) is to lead, coordinate and support RMIT capability in smart and sustainable cities in RMIT Vietnam and connect with RMIT Melbourne and RMIT Europe, with projects focusing on Vietnam and the Asia-Pacific region.
 Over 2024-2025, the project will deploy RMIT smart and sustainable cities capability on collaborative research, training and engagement to achieve impact for Vietnam and the Asia-Pacific, both within RMIT and with external stakeholders, across government, private firms, international agencies and partner universities in the region.

 Contact: Professor Andrew Butt (link leads to the RMIT Australia website)